Distilling Specialized Orders for Visual Generation: Introduction

+The underlying principle which enables AR models to generate complex data is the factorization of the joint probability of the data into a chain of conditional probabilities.
+Learning these conditional probabilities is the core of AR modeling and also makes the learning process more tractable than directly modeling the full joint distribution~\cite{shih2022training, chen2018pixelsnail}.
+In standard AR image generation, this factorization is fixed to a single permutation of non overlapping patches in a raster-scan order.
+Training with multiple permutations of the patches allows to predict any patch conditioned on any subset of other patches, regarless of their spatial arrangement.
+With this capability, the same model can be further used on multiple tasks without retraining, such as inpainting, outpainting, editing, and completion without explicitly training for these tasks.

+On the other hand, this quality comes at a cost of using up the model capacity to learn all possible chain of conditionals.
+In theory, the joint distribution should be able to factorized into any ordering of the data sequencel.
+In practice this is not the case, mostly due to the fact that it involves iteratively training over $N!$ permutations of the data sequence, which is computationally infeasible.
+As a result of this, conditional probabilities are estimated, different data orderings can produce substantially different outcomes~\cite{vinyals2016order}.
+This insight motivates our work: \textit{Can a single autoregressive model, trained to generate in any order, both unlock flexible generation capabilities (inpainting, editing) and discover specialized orders that improve generation quality?}

-We find that the answer is yes, and in Fig.\ref{fig:spoiler}, we show two examples of generated images and their corresponding yielded orders.
-Each image has a different generation order (shown with a color gradient from yellow to violet) that depends on its content rather than a fixed generation order.
-To achieve this, we build on recent advancements in AR modelling~\cite{li2024autoregressive,pannatier2024sigma}.
-First, we train an AR model to learn a chain of conditional distributions in arbitrary orders.
-Next, we distill the knowledge from this model to re-label the orders of the training samples.
-Finally, the model is finetuned using these refined orders in a self-supervised manner.
-We observe that by doing this we can improve the quality of image generation by an AR model.
+We find that the answer is yes.
+As illustrated in Fig.~\ref{fig:inpainting_editing}, each generated image exhibits a specialized generation order—shown using a color gradient from yellow to violet.
+We also show that our model can preserve the flexible abilities of any order AR and improve generation quality.
+To achieve this, we present Ordered Autoregressive (OAR), we build on recent advancements in AR modeling~\cite{li2024autoregressive, pannatier2024sigma, pang2024randar}.
+We first train an AR model to learn chains of conditional distributions under arbitrary orders (an any-order model).
+We then distill knowledge from this model by re-labeling the training samples without changing the underlying structure, selecting orders at each step of autoregression with the highest prediction likelihood (a greedy order selection).
+Fig.~\ref{fig:models} visually contrasts raster, any-order, and greedy generation.
+Finally, we finetune the model using these image--order pairs in a self-supervised manner.
+Through this process, we observe clear improvements in autoregressive image generation quality at the same time keeping the flexible abilities of any-order generation.

-The contributions of our paper are as follows: \begin{itemize} \item We first argue that AR image generation lacks any natural ordering.
-As a result, learning optimal generation order can improve the quality of generated images when generated in an optimal order. \item We present a content-dependent and semantically aware generation of orders for AR patch-based image generation to improve the overall generation quality.
-To achieve this, we first train a model with any given orders, followed by self-supervised finetuning using the semantically aware orders generated by the any-order model. \item We validate our approach on a Fashion dataset~\cite{fashiondataset} and Multimodal CelebA-HQ dataset~\cite{xia2021tedigan}, and perform extensive ablation studies to identify the key factors of contribution.
-We report better results than traditional raster-scan AR models. \end{itemize}